Updated February 2022

 - table service in bars (ie. you can't go to the counter to order, the waiter will come to you)

 The State of Emergency (Estado de Alarma) law was not renewed when it expired on 9 May 2021.
 This was the law which allowed for many national restrictions.
-So, starting on 9 May shops and bars can be open until midnight the other restrictions such as curfews and limits to crossing regional borders have been lifted.
+This meant then end of restrictions such as curfews and limits to crossing regional borders.

-This means that it's now possible and legal to walk a Camino.
+That meant that it was possible and legal to walk a Camino.

 However, some restrictions remain in place for the whole of Spain, the main ones are: